uc-cdis/gen3-qa/test_plans/peregrine/test_plan.md

 C. User Defined Querying

 1. Generic node - This endpoint provides the user to query with any defined properties in the dictionary for any node in the dictionary in any structure the user wants it to be in.
-The    user-defined structure should comply with the dictionary rules.
+The user defined structure should comply with the dictionary rules.

     Example :

     Correct Structure:
     ```
       Parent {